BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 03/12/2023
 ---
 It was a lazy Saturday - I didn't have to do anything 😉.
 At noon we went to my in-laws' and there we walked the dog and had tea.
 In the evening there was a youth party + then we went down to my parents' house for the evening.

+04/12/2023
+---
+Time for changes!
+From now on, I will write about my plans for that day (I have already tried it), and also about what happened yesterday (what worked, what didn't and why).
+Yesterday we attended both services, we had a nice Sunday just for ourselves 🥰.
+Today I would like to run 3-5 km, prepare one book to read for the next year and read one article.

+05/12/2023
+---
+I managed to implement yesterday's plan 100% 😊.
+Today I would like to read 1 article and visit Natalia's aunt and family in the evening 👍

+06/12/2023
+---
+Yesterday everything went according to plan :).
+Today I would like to read the last article on the list for this week, run 3-4 km and maybe buy the books I have chosen to read for next year (but maybe I will refrain from doing so because there is a chance that there will be some book promotions before Christmas 😅).

+07/12/2023
+---
+Yesterday evening we visited Grzesiek and Karolina.
+Today I am without a plan.
+I want to take a walk in the morning and go to church in the evening :).

+08/12/2023
+---
+Today I have exactly the same lack of plan as yesterday 😁.
+I managed to complete the entire week's list, so I can rest 😅 (joking).

+09/12/2023
+---
+I had a ruined evening - my wife is a blessing on the one hand, and on the other...
+(I really don't like it when we argue) 🙄.

+10/12/2023
+---
+Tough Saturday.
+I haven't been in a good mood all day 😐.
+We were in Białystok and looked at the floors - the prices are astronomical 🤯.